The Rediscovery of Man

 blurring of the concept of personhood.
 Time and time again in his

-the perks and prerogatives that are denied them because of how
+achieve the perks and prerogatives that are denied them because of

-society classifies their state of being.
-Sometimes these accounts
+how society classifies their state of being.
+Sometimes these

-reflect political issues of Smith’s time (and our own)—and one can
+accounts reflect political issues of Smith’s time (and our own)—and

-interpret these tales in terms of civil rights movements, apartheid and
+one can interpret these tales in terms of civil rights movements,

-other headline stories of the day.
-In other instances, he reaches for
+apartheid and other headline stories of the day.
+In other instances,

-religious symbolism in describing these social movements, and many
+he reaches for religious symbolism in describing these social

-movement of the early Roman empire, hidden in catacombs and
+the underground movement of the early Roman empire, hidden in

 In a wildly inventive short novel from 1964, “The Dead Lady of Clown